Kikivalerie26/Skills_to_Career/BOA Customer Complaints Insights/README.md

 ##  Final Thoughts

 This project strengthened my ability to work with large, real-world financial datasets, including cleaning unstructured text fields, standardizing categorical variables, and preparing multi-year complaint data for analysis.
-I gained hands-on experience in identifying product-level trends, evaluating operational performance, and measuring response timeliness — all of which are essential skills for analytics roles in the financial services industry.
+I gained hands-on experience in identifying product-level trends, evaluating operational performance, and measuring response timeliness- all of which are essential skills for analytics roles in the financial services industry.

-I also deepened my understanding of how complaint data can uncover hidden customer experience issues, highlight regional performance gaps, and reveal early indicators of compliance risks.
-Through dashboard development and exploratory analysis, I practiced transforming raw data into insights that support clear, actionable decision-making.
+Additionally, I developed a deeper understanding of how complaint data can reveal underlying customer experience issues, regional performance disparities, and early indicators of compliance risk.
+By creating dashboards and performing exploratory analysis, I honed my skills in transforming raw data into actionable insights that drive informed decision-making.

-By leveraging dashboards, data modeling, and visualization, Bank of America leadership can transition to proactive decision-making, identify root causes, and implement long-term improvements in service quality.
+Leveraging data modeling, feature engineering, and visual analytics, this project demonstrates how Bank of America leadership can adopt a proactive approach to complaint management, address root causes, and implement long-term improvements in service quality and customer satisfaction.